What are the advantages and disadvantages of heat molding the shell and customizing the inner lining of ski boots?

 Q. How long does it take?

-・It takes about 10 minutes to heat both the inner and shell with a heater
+- About 10 minutes to heat both the inner and shell with a heater

 Q. How much does it cost?

-Q. Do you ever fail?
+Q. Do you never fail?

 Q. Is it possible to dent the shell?